 5) A page that has multiple parts, such as a review page that covers many products or restaurants might be segmented into parts that could be used elsewhere.
 For instance, Google described how they might use a Visual Gap Segmentation process in a patent filed in 2006 for reviews in local search, which I wrote about in Google and Document Segmentation Indexing for Local Search

-6) Not specifically stated in the patent filing, but it’s possible that links found in different segments may be treated differently.
-A link from the main content of a page may be considered to be “higher quality” then a link from an advertisement or a sidebar, and may pass along more link equity or something like PageRank.
+6) Not specifically stated in the patent filing, but links found in different segments may be treated differently.
+A link from the main content of a page may be considered to be “higher quality” then a link from an advertisement or a sidebar and may pass along more link equity or something like PageRank.